In this article, we look at how to make sure your careers site is convincing more of the right kind of candidates to apply.

 This means highlighting key elements of your employee value proposition, mission, and values.

 Explain why someone would want to join your team

 Help potential candidates understand whether yours is the type of team they’d enjoy working with.

 One of the most effective ways to do this is to include links to line manager profiles on job descriptions.
 Not only does this help pre-qualify candidates, but it helps those that are a good fit for your organization feel more comfortable about applying.

 Include information about what it's like to be part of each of your teams or locations.

 Whilst some of your Employee Value Proposition might apply across your whole organization, there are likely to be some elements that are particularly relevant to a particular department.
 For example, a software developer might be looking for something different when compared to a PR manager.

-4. Make prospective candidates feel comfortable to apply.
+Make prospective candidates feel comfortable with the process.